“LEGACIES” IS NOW FUNDED ON KICKSTARTER!! Check it out HERE!

 At the end of this project, I still may not have a definitive answer to give, but this is my attempt to grapple with our legacy and for others to do the same.

-“Legacies” is a 100+ page anthology to be compiled by Asian American creators.
+“Legacies” is a 176-page anthology compiled by Asian American creators.
 We aim to capture the diverse experience of being in North America as Asians, with different circumstances, different communities, and different families.
 We intend to use words and art to tell our stories and what kind of legacy being Asian American entails.
 We acknowledge that we might not be able to represent us all, and we certainly don’t pretend to.
 We simply want to start.

 Dimensions and Style:

-- The anthology book will be 8.5 by 11 inches
+- The anthology book is 8.5 by 11 inches

-- Comprised with eco-friendly paper, with the inside pages being #70 Uncoated paper and the cover page being 10pt C1S (219gsm)
+- Comprised with 30% recycled paper, with the inside pages being #100 lb.
+Text, Matte

 - Full color illustrations and written works in black and white

 - Utilize eco-friendly materials when producing the anthology.